-To evaluate the facial muscles, ask the injured person to tightly close his eyes and then smile.
+To evaluate the facial muscles, start by asking the injured person to tightly close his eyes and then smile.
 Watch for symmetry of facial movement and skin creases.
 Facial-muscle movement and skin creases should be essentially the same on each side of the face.
-Note any facial-movement asymmetry.
+Any asymmetry should be noted.